solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 * `CreateHolding` (TODO name): only performs `Allocate` and `Assign` to self, useful for creating a holding when you don't know the program that you're interacting with.
 See the Associated Token Account section for how to use this.
+* `TransferAllChecked`: transfers everything from the source holding to the destination holding.
+Useful for closing a interest-bearing token holding since the balance is constantly changing.

 There are also new read-only instructions, which write data to a provided account
 buffer: